cubny/httpqueue/README.md

 make coverage-report
 ```

-## Some notes about the code
-- There are some comments explaining the decisions I have made, so please make sure to read them if you want to understand why I made some choices over the others
-- I implemented this service in Go, not because I believed it was the best tool for such a service, but because currently it is the language I am most productive with at the moment.
-- Instrumenting services is better to be done with critical metrics to the system and tracing every detail of the application.
-I didn't include tracing because of time constraints, but included some prometheus metrics. the prometheus handler is exposed in 8081 port in all components.
-- I chose Redis not only because it's a good option for both queueing and storing data but also because of simplicity.
-AS the result the service only has one dependency.

 ## Assumptions
 - The service is supposed to be used internally, hence there is no throttling and no authentication.
 - The timers are not required to be persisted permanently after the webhooks are called.
 Only the timer ID is kept.